 5. STEM workers are well paid

-While the yearly salary in the United States is $41,950, the average annual wage for STEM workers is more than double at $89,780!
-Out of the 20 highest paying job titles in the United States, 18 are STEM jobs with most of the job titles being different types of doctors. (source: Bureau of Labor Statistics, Bureau of Labor Statistics)
+STEM workers had median wage and salary earnings of about $64,000, higher than the $40,000 earned by those working in non-STEM occupations, as of 202.
+Out of the 20 highest paying job titles in the United States, 18 are STEM jobs with most of the job titles being different types of doctors. (source: Bureau of Labor Statistics)

 Technology is taking over and it is not slowing down.
 Scientific mysteries will still be out there to solve.
 Patients will still need to be taken care of.
 There will always be a high demand for people in STEM, let’s understand how much so.